 Both the Love Valley and Red and Rose Valley Hikes are point to point hikes.
 They can be done as a return hike (walking out and back along the same trail) but you are unnecessarily repeating the hike.
 If you have your own car, you may have to do these hikes as return hikes.

 A better option is to hire a driver while you are in Cappadocia.
 Your driver can drop you off and pick you up at different points, which is very convenient, especially if you are traveling with kids.
 Also, your driver will know exactly where the hikes start and end, taking the headache out of planning your routes through Cappadocia.
 We hired a driver through our hotel (the Yunak Evleri) and this was one of our best decisions while in Cappadocia.
+You can also hire a driver through this private car service.

 More Activities for Kids in Cappadocia